Trogvars/centos7upgrade/README.md

  ## Doing upgrade of Centos 7 server to Centos 8.

-**_If you have a remote system, then you should have access to IPMI or something like this to be able to boot into rescue mode and remove old kernels._**
+**_If you have a remote system, then you should have access to IPMI or something like this to be able to boot into rescue mode just in case..**

 Do your network settings in /etc/sysconfig/network-scripts.